ShieldInTheField/ShieldInTheField/README.md

 **Learning is the default.**
 I don’t just want things to work; I want to know why they work.
 What are the principles underneath?
 How does the system behave at the lowest level?

-I think in terms of **structure, constraints, and flow** — whether it’s firmware for real-time control, or mathematical frameworks in theoretical physics.
+I think in terms of **structure, constraints, and flow**, whether it’s firmware for real-time control, or mathematical frameworks in theoretical physics.
 I value **clarity**, **determinism**, and **well-structured design**, whether I'm writing code or solving tensor equations.

 ---